cfpb/tds_fdw-for-el6/README.md

 ## Dependencies

-    The rpmbuild process requires freetds-devel and postgresql94 or higher
+    The rpmbuild process requires freetds-devel and postgresql94 or higher.
+    This particular build is done with postgresql95

 ## Installation